Ukraine central bank sounds alarm over threats to officials after car blaze

 Her reforms were praised by the International Monetary Fund but made her unpopular with some Ukrainian lawmakers and business leaders.

-Gontareva has said she is being hounded as part of a long-running battle over her decision to nationalise PrivatBank.
+Gontareva has said she is being hounded as part of a long-running battle over her decision to nationalize PrivatBank.

 Kolomoisky denies orchestrating a campaign against Gontareva, who was summoned for questioning in April as a suspect in a corruption investigation.